wolfofRome/VRacILJ/readme.md

 # VRaceILJ

-VRaceILJ is a racing game made with Unity
+VRaceILJ is a racing game made with Unity made in a group of 2 for as a Master's degree mid-year project.

+## Game

+The executables files are located in the folder Releases.
+You can then choose the release you want to play on.

 ## Controls